FreeFileSync Open Source File Synchronization

 Note

 FreeFileSync implements parallel file operations by opening multiple connections to a device.
-Some devices like SFTP servers have limits on how many connections they allow and will fail if too many are attempted; see (S)FTP Setup.
+Certain devices, like SFTP servers, have connection limits and will fail if too many connection are attempted; see (S)FTP Setup.